Kiss (band): 1979–1983: final makeup years

-1983–1996: Unmasking
+1983–1996: unmasking

 Sensing it was time for a change, Kiss made the decision to abandon their trademark makeup and costumes.
 The band officially appeared in public without makeup for the first time since their very early days on a September 18, 1983, appearance on MTV, which coincided with the release of Lick It Up.
 The tour to promote the new album and the unmasked band members began in Lisbon, Portugal, on October 11, 1983, at Pavilhão Dramático de Cascais, the band's first concert without makeup since early 1973.
 Lick It Up became Kiss's first Gold record in three years, but the tour was even more sparsely attended than the previous one.
 Vincent did not get along with Simmons and Stanley, and he left the band at the conclusion of the tour in March 1984.
 Vincent's replacement was Mark St. John, a session player and guitar tutor.

 With St. John, Kiss released the album Animalize on September 13, 1984.
 Animalize followed the success of Lick It Up, and due in part to consistent MTV play for the "Heaven's on Fire" video, Animalize was the band's bestselling record in America during the decade, with over two million albums sold.
 With the success of the album and subsequent tour, Kiss had recaptured some of its earlier glory (though not to the level of its 1970s heyday).
-St. John, however, came down with reactive arthritis during tour rehearsals, and only performed at a handful of shows before being dismissed from the band in December 1984.
+St. John, however, came down with reactive arthritis during tour rehearsals, and performed at a handful of shows before being dismissed from the band in December 1984, with one of these shows being at the Mid-Hudson Civic Center in Poughkeepsie, New York which was recorded on November 28, 1984.
 The band hired Bruce Kulick to replace St. John.
 Kulick had previously filled in for St. John during the first two months of the Animalize tour.
 Kulick was Kiss's fourth lead guitarist in less than three years, but he stayed with the band for 12 years.
-Kulick was one of the band's longest-serving members, with the longest continuous tenure of anyone other than Simmons and Stanley, until Tommy Thayer and Eric Singer broke his record in 2014 and 2016 respectively.
+Kulick became one of the band's longest-serving members, with the longest continuous tenure of anyone other than Simmons and Stanley, until Tommy Thayer and Eric Singer broke his record in 2014 and 2016 respectively.

 One of the first concerts Kulick played as an official member of the band was at Detroit, Michigan's Cobo Hall.
 It was filmed for the MTV special Animalize Live.

 The lineup of Stanley, Simmons, Carr and Kulick turned out to be the most stable since the original, and for the rest of the 1980s, Kiss released a series of Platinum albums: 1985's Asylum, 1987's Crazy Nights and the 1988 greatest hits compilation Smashes, Thrashes & Hits.
 Crazy Nights, in particular, was one of Kiss's most successful albums overseas.
 The single "Crazy Crazy Nights" reached No. 4 on the singles chart in the United Kingdom, the band's highest-charting single in that country.